Monitor Network Traffic

 Figure 2: monitor network traffic in the Summary tab

-In these two endpoint tabs (Physical Endpoint and IP Endpoint), we can monitor network traffic information of each physical address node and IP address node, both local and remote.
+In these two endpoint tabs (Physical Endpoint and IP Endpoint), network administrators can monitor network traffic information of each physical address node and IP address node, both local and remote.
 With their easy sorting feature we can easily find out the nodes with abnormal traffic, such as which hosts are generating or have generated the largest traffic.

 Figure 3: monitor network traffic by endpoints